adiroiban/adi.roiban.ro/README.rst

 adi.roiban.ro website
 =====================

-This is a mixture or source code and publised HTML file for my personal blog.
+This is the source code for my personal blog.

 It uses `Hyde <https://github.com/hyde/hyde>`_.